 Overall, in tropical regions, the sun’s position at local apparent noon can vary between being in the north or the south depending on the time of year, the latitude, and the sun’s declination.

-Furthermore, we compare the observer’s latitude to different values of the sun’s declination.
+Furthermore, we compare the observer’s latitude to different values of the sun’s declination in the tropics.

 Latitude observer = 13° North